janishahn/pdf-extraction/docs/README.md

 ### Working with Masks

 #### Creating Masks
-1. Click "Draw New Mask" in the toolbar
+1. Click "Draw Rectangle Mask" in the toolbar.
-2. Click points on the PDF to define polygon vertices
+2. Click and drag on the PDF page to draw a rectangle.
-3. Double-click to complete the polygon
+3. Release the mouse button to complete the rectangle.
-4. The tool automatically switches back to select mode
+4. Click "Accept Mask" to save it, or "Cancel" to discard.
+5. Masks can also be automatically generated using the "Recompute Masks" button.

 #### Editing Masks
-1. Ensure "Select/Move" mode is active (default)
+1. Ensure "Select/Move" mode is active (default).
-2. Click on any mask to select it
+2. Click on any mask to select it.
-3. Drag the mask to move it
+3. Drag the mask to move it.
+4. Drag the small circular handles on the edges of a selected mask to resize it.
-4. Use the mask panel or right-click menu to delete masks
+5. Use the mask panel or keyboard shortcuts to delete masks.

 #### Mask Management
-- **Selection**: Click masks in the viewer or mask list to select them
+- **Selection**: Click masks in the viewer or mask list to select them.
+Multi-selection is supported using `Ctrl` + click.
-- **Deletion**: Right-click masks in the list or use the "Delete Selected Mask" button
+- **Deletion**: Select masks and press `Delete` or `Backspace`, or right-click masks in the list and choose "Delete Selected Mask(s)".
-- **Visual Feedback**: Masks highlight when hovered over
+- **Visual Feedback**: Masks highlight when hovered over.

 ### Page Approval Workflow